thenameisajay/nextjs-build-generator/README.md

 ## USAGE:
 - If you just want the code, it is available in the <code> src </code> folder.
 You can copy the <code> src </code> folder to your project and use it.
+ - In your package.json file, add the following scripts:
+    ```json
+    "scripts": {
+        "pre-build" : "node file-path/build-generator.ts",
+    }
+    ```
+   - When you run <code> npm run pre-build </code> , it will generate a build number and store it in a file called <code> build-number.json </code> in the root directory of your project.
+You can access this file in your application and use the build number.

 - If you want to use the package, you can install it using npm (NOT-PUBLISHED-YET):